kpm/babel-docker/README.md

 # babel-docker
 babel.js build from a docker image.
-Can build a basic react app with babel, currently uses NODE_VERSION=22.14.0
+Can build a basic react app with babel, currently uses NODE_VERSION=22.14.0 and babel version 7.26.4 (@babel/core 7.26.10)

 See the package at https://ghcr.io/kpm/babel-docker